prophets-of-tron/into-the-woods/docs/overview/input.md

 # Input

-- All input is down through the keyboard.
-Finally, no more mouse!
+- All input is done through the keyboard.